askui/askui-example-android-parallel-devices/Readme.md

 ### Windows

 Nothing Todo.
-The AskUI Controller is available inside the AskUI Shell
+The AskUI Controller is available inside the AskUI Shell.

 ### Mac, Linux